ivolo/disposable-email-domains/Readme.md

 # Contributing

 Add new disposable domains to [index.json](https://github.com/ivolo/disposable-email-domains/blob/master/index.json) and wildcard disposable domains to [wildcard.json](https://github.com/ivolo/disposable-email-domains/blob/master/wildcard.json).

-All contributions must be lowercase and in alphabetical order.
-Run `npm run sort` to ensure both lists are sorted.
+To easily add new domains, insert them into [index.txt](https://github.com/ivolo/disposable-email-domains/blob/master/contributions/index.txt) and/or [wildcard.txt](https://github.com/ivolo/disposable-email-domains/blob/master/contributions/wildcard.txt) and run `npm run add`.
+The domains will be added to the respective files and some validation will be made to ensure they pass the tests.

 Please run `npm run test` before creating a Pull Request to ensure all tests are passing.

+You can also run `npm run prod` to add new domains and run the tests at the same time.

 # License